When will the OTCAS application open for the next cohort?

 - Medical Terminology may be taken as a certificate or continuing education course

 Do all of my prerequisite courses need to be completed before the application deadline?

-- A maximum of 6 credit hours of prerequisites can be pending at the time of application, with the exception of A&P I and A&P II.
+A maximum of 6 credit hours of prerequisites can be pending at the time of application.

 How old can my prerequisite courses be when I apply?